Exploring the Impact of HAPS-RIS on UAV-Based Networks: a Novel Network Architecture: Problem Formulation and Proposed Solution Techniques

-where $\phi_{m}$ is the RIS phase shift for the element $m$. $\xi^{\rm{CS} }_{m}$ is the corresponding phase between RIS element $m$ and the CS. $\omega_{im}$ is the corresponding phase between RIS element $m$ and the user $i$. $\mu_{m}$ is the reflection loss corresponding to the RIS element $m$.
+where $\phi_{m}$ is the RIS phase shift for the element $m$. $\xi^{\rm{CS} }_{m}$ is the corresponding phase between RIS element $m$ and the CS. $\omega_{im}$ is the corresponding phase between RIS element $m$ and the user $i$. $\mu_{m}$ is the reflection loss corresponding to the RIS element $m$. \\

+\textbf{\textit{Remark 1}}: Users in the HAPS-RIS zone are assumed to be orthogonal to each other and to the users of the UAV zone.
+Hence, there is no inter-user interference.\\

 \textbf{\textit{Definition 1}}: Similar to the approach in \cite{alfattani2023resource}, where the justification is elaborated in detail, we consider each user in the HAPS-RIS zone is allocated to its own group of subcarriers and RIS elements.
 The group of RIS elements which are allocated to a user is called \textit{RIS cluster}.
-Given this assumption, $\rho^{l,\rm{CS} }_{im}$ can be obtained based on the value of $R$, the radius of the inner circle, which determines the zone boundary, elaborated in Algorithm \ref{alg:algorithm1}.
-Taking all these factors into account, the leader optimization problem can be formulated as
+Given this assumption, $\rho^{l,\rm{CS} }_{im}$ can be obtained based on the value of $R$, the radius of the inner circle, which determines the zone boundary, \textcolor{black}{elaborated in the proposed DyRaZARC Technique.} Taking all these factors into account, the leader optimization problem can be formulated as \\

-where $U^{\rm{HAPS}}$ is the number of users covered by HAPS-RIS in the HAPS-RIS zone and $r^{\rm{user} }_{0}$ is the minimum rate requirement for each user.
+where $U^{\rm{HAPS}}$ is the number of users covered by HAPS-RIS in the HAPS-RIS zone and $r^{\rm{user} }_{0}$ is the minimum rate requirement for each user.\\

 \textbf{\textit{Proposition 1}}: \textbf{OP 1} can be relaxed into